At a Glance

 ✨Tip Number 1

-Network with professionals in the financial services sector, especially those involved in risk management.
+Network with professionals in the financial services sector, especially those who have experience in risk management.
 Attend industry events or webinars to connect with potential colleagues and learn about the latest trends in risk project management.

 ✨Tip Number 2

 Familiarise yourself with the specific regulatory frameworks mentioned in the job description, such as SOX and data protection.
-Being able to discuss these frameworks confidently during interviews will demonstrate your expertise and commitment to compliance.
+Being able to discuss these frameworks confidently during conversations can set you apart from other candidates.

 ✨Tip Number 3

-Prepare to showcase your experience in managing both IT and non-IT projects.
-Think of examples where you've successfully led change initiatives that required collaboration across different teams, as this is a key aspect of the role.
+Prepare to demonstrate your experience in managing both IT and non-IT projects.
+Think of examples where you've successfully led change initiatives that required collaboration across different teams and disciplines.

 ✨Tip Number 4